-The interview is a part and parcel of a documentary.
-Except for poetic documentary, almost every type of documentary has an interview part.
+The interview is a part of documentary filmmaking.
+Except for poetic documentaries, almost every type of documentary has an interview part.
 It is the main emotional part that can connect immediately with your audience.
 When you take an interview with your source this could grab the audience’s attention and keep them involved to watch the entire documentary.

 Firstly, conduct an interview with someone who is truly involved with your documentary topic.
 The most important thing is what that person narrates or how he/she is conveying information.
 It is also important to consider lighting and a good background for an interview.
 Lighting is very important to give your source depth.